andywhite37/blog/content/projects.md

 # Unity

 I don't have much to show beyond some tutorial code, but at one time I decided it would be fun to learn the Unity game development framework.
-I enjoyed using the tools, but ultimately, I kind of fizzled out having to use C# again, after having gotten used to functional programming idioms.
+Knowing OCaml/ReasonML now I'm a little curious to go back and see what it looks like to use F# with Unity, rather than C#.